-Cost of capital assets: 1,432,293
+Cost of capital assets: 1,712,178 Accumulated depreciation: (550,166)

-Accumulated depreciation: (551,068)

-Capital assets, net of depreciation
+Capital assets, net of depreciation 1,162,012

 In governmental funds, revenue is recognized only to the extent that it is "available," meaning it will be collected soon enough after the end of the period to finance expenditures of that period.
-Receivables for revenues that are earned but unavailable are deferred until the period in which the revenues become available.
+Receivables for revenues that are earned but unavailable are not recognized until the period in which the revenues become available.
 In the government-wide statements, revenue is recognized when earned, regardless of availability.
 The amount of unavailable revenues that were deferred in governmental funds, but are recognized in the government-wide statements, is: